Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Explaining Social Structures with Conflict Theory

-Modern Perspectives on Conflict Theory
+Modern Applications of Conflict Theory

 In the 20th and 21st centuries, conflict theory has evolved further, integrating new ideas.